-^{} Represents beneficial ownership of less than 1% of the shares of common stock.
+\ Represents beneficial ownership of less than 1% of the shares of common stock.

-(1) Beneficial ownership is determined in accordance with SEC rules, and includes any shares as to which the stockholder has sole or shared voting power or investment power, and also any shares which the stockholder has the right to acquire within 60 days of March 31, 2020, whether through the exercise or conversion of any stock option, convertible security, warrant or other right.
+(1) Beneficial ownership is determined in accordance with SEC rules, and includes any shares as to which the stockholder has sole or shared voting power or investment power, and also any shares which the stockholder has the right to acquire within 60 days of March 31, 2021, whether through the exercise or conversion of any stock option, convertible security, warrant or other right.
 The indication herein that shares are beneficially owned is not an admission on the part of the stockholder that he, she or it is a direct or indirect beneficial owner of those shares.

-Based on a Schedule 13G/A filed with the SEC on February 7, 2020, as of December 31, 2019.
-FMR LLC, certain of its subsidiaries and affiliates, and other companies beneficially owned 6,797,202 shares of common stock.
+(2) Based on a Schedule 13G/A filed with the SEC on February 8, 2021, as of December 31, 2020.
+FMR LLC, certain of its subsidiaries and affiliates, and other companies beneficially owned 9,116,040 shares of common stock.
 Abigail P. Johnson is a Director, the Chairman and the Chief Executive Officer of FMR LLC.
 Members of the Johnson family, including Abigail P. Johnson, are the predominant owners, directly or through trusts, of Series B voting common shares of FMR LLC, representing 49% of the voting power of FMR LLC.
-The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares will be voted in accordance with the majority vote of Series B voting common shares.
-Accordingly, through their ownership of voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
+The Johnson family group and all other Series B shareholders have entered into a shareholders' voting agreement under which all Series B voting common shares and the execution of the shareholders' voting agreement, members of the Johnson family may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR LLC.
 Neither FMR LLC nor Abigail P. Johnson has the sole power to vote or direct the voting of the shares owned directly by the various investment companies registered under the Investment Company Act (the "Fidelity Funds") advised by Fidelity Management & Research Company ("FMR Co"), a wholly owned subsidiary of FMR LLC, which power resides with the Fidelity Funds' Boards of Trustees.
 FMR Co carries out the voting of the shares under written guidelines established by the Fidelity Funds' Boards of Trustees.
 The address for FMR LLC is 245 Summer Street, Boston, Massachusetts 02210.